 “That should be fine – just go easy if you’re feeling tired.”

 “I’m planning to ride a 200km Audax this Saturday,” I said.

 “Sounds excessive,” was the reply.

 I searched the internet.
-Advice seems to be MS patients should aim to do 3 to 5 half hour sessions of moderate exercise every week.
-But this should vary with capability and fitness.
+Advice seems to be MS patients should aim to do 3 to 5 half hour sessions of moderate exercise every week (which aligns to the rest of the population) – but this should vary with capability and fitness.
 My cyclo-commute is currently an hour each way, 5 days a week.

 There are 2 issues and concerns for me.
-Firstly, is one of immediate tolerance.
-Can I actually keep cycling through whatever symptoms I’m suffering; secondly, long term damage.
+Firstly, is one of immediate tolerance – can I actually keep cycling through whatever symptoms I’m suffering?
+Second, is the worry of long term damage.
 Is being out on my bike doing me harm – or worsening my condition in any way?

 My love of cycling is love of being free.
 Love of being outdoors and of long descents, and of tailwind speed.
 But it is also love of the battle.
 The test.
 The hair-pinning climbs and horizontal rain.
 The coffee stop when you were too tired to carry on, or the sudden sea view after 2 hours of ascent.
 Should these things stop now?

 I’ve been told that some elements of coming to terms with an MS diagnosis are akin to mourning (I guess a “selfish” mourning for a lost future that you now need to change?).
 I feel as though I’ve absorbed all this new news with surprising ease (but this might well be a failure to actually fully realise it all).
 And then there are moments which trigger a disproportionate emotional response: I absorbed my logical transition onto a new, fat-free diet quite calmly – but then suddenly felt like tears when I saw the “free ice-cream” voucher than I’d been given for Christmas.
 I talked to my son about a potential holiday to America, then welled up when he suggested sharing a milkshake at an American Diner.